Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Introduction

 \section{Introduction}

 Many of the most accurate heavy-quark mass determinations are related to the spectral functions of the heavy-quark vector current, which can be measured in $e^+ e^-$ collisions.
 The energy region near the pair production threshold is particularly sensitive to the mass value.
 The bottom and charm masses are usually inferred from suitable averages of the pair production cross section.
-Looking to the future, the measurement of the top quark pair production cross section in the threshold region at the planned International Linear Collider (ILC) would lead to a very precise knowledge of the top mass directly from the energy dependence of the cross section, even though the toponium resonances are smeared out due to the large top quark width~\cite{Bigi:1986jk}.
-To put this into perspective, the current top mass value from direct production at the Fermilab Tevatron is $m_t=173.18 \pm 0.56~\mbox{(stat.)} \pm 0.75~\mbox{(syst.)}\,$GeV \cite{Aaltonen:2012ra}, and $m_t=173.3 \pm 0.5~\mbox{(stat.)} \pm 1.3~\mbox{(syst.)}\,$GeV from the Large Hadron Collider (LHC) run at $7\,$TeV centre-of-mass energy~\cite{LHCtopmass}.
-A less precise value can be obtained from the total production cross section as illustrated for example in \cite{Beneke:2012wb}.
-Further reduction of the uncertainty below the one of the Tevatron result is very difficult due to the complicated theoretical systematics of top jet mass reconstruction at hadron colliders.
-The above numbers should be compared to a precision of $30\,$MeV that can be achieved experimentally~\cite{Martinez:2002st,Seidel:2013sqa,Horiguchi:2013wra} from the $t\bar t$ threshold scan at the ILC.
-In particular, while it is not evident which renormalized top mass parameter is determined with the quoted accuracy at the Tevatron and LHC, the threshold cross section in $e^+ e^-$ collisions provides an observable that can be unambiguously related to a particular top mass definition.
+Looking to the future, the measurement of the top quark pair production cross section in the threshold region at an electron-positron collider with centre-of-mass energy above 350~GeV would lead to a very precise knowledge of the top mass directly from the energy dependence of the cross section, even though the toponium resonances are smeared out due to the large top quark width~\cite{Bigi:1986jk}.
+To put this into perspective, the top mass value from direct production at the Fermilab Tevatron is $m_t=174.34 \pm 0.37~\mbox{(stat.)} \pm 0.52~\mbox{(syst.)}\,$GeV \cite{Tevatron:2014cka}.
+The current values measured by the ATLAS and CMS collaborations at the Large Hadron Collider (LHC) are $m_t=172.69 \pm 0.25~\mbox{(stat.)} \pm 0.41~\mbox{(syst.)}\,$GeV \cite{ATLAS:2018fwq} (ATLAS) from runs at $7\,$TeV and $8\,$TeV centre-of-mass energy, and $m_t=171.77 \pm 0.37\,$GeV (with negligible statistical error) from CMS \cite{CMS:2023ebf} at $\sqrt{s}=13\,$TeV.
+A less precise value can be obtained from the total production cross section as illustrated for example in \cite{Beneke:2012wb}, and $t\bar{t}+$jet events.
+A further substantial reduction of the uncertainty of these measurements is very difficult due to the complicated theoretical systematics of top jet mass reconstruction at hadron colliders.
+The above numbers should be compared to the precision of $30\,$MeV that can be achieved experimentally~\cite{Martinez:2002st,Seidel:2013sqa,Horiguchi:2013wra,Simon:2016pwp} from the $t\bar t$ threshold scan at a high-energy $e^+ e^-$ collider.
+In particular, while it is not evident which renormalized top mass parameter is determined with the quoted accuracy at the Tevatron and LHC,\footnote{A review of the pertinent issues and recent theoretical progress can be found in \cite{Hoang:2020iah}.} the threshold cross section in $e^+ e^-$ collisions provides an observable that can be unambiguously related to a particular top mass definition.